/r/exbahai

 To my ex-wife: Hey, so this is the last text I’ll ever send you.
 I thought I could try to be friends with you and get past the years of verbal abuse you laid against me, the evasions of any responsibility for anything that happened, your dividing me against my family (though they aren’t perfect either), your bare minimum support of my gender identity, and your emotional affairs with other women…

-For context she had lost her job four times, barely passed the graduate school she took on while my stable job was keeping us afloat, condescended to me about the atomic bomb (that’s a whole OTHER story), needled me if I was too critical of a TV show she liked, repeatedly got frustrated with me if I couldn’t answer her questions in under a minute, “teased” me (her term for a particular kind of mean joke she got from her dad, a snobbish movie critic who had nothing nice to say about my writing because OF COURSE), literally said at her bridal shower that she was selfish and cunning, treated my coming out nonbinary like she was the one affected when I really needed her help, and had meltdowns until she got the cat I got as a therapy cat who she let lick her nipple which is animal abuse.
+For context she had lost her job four times, barely passed the graduate school she took on while my stable job was keeping us afloat, condescended to me about the atomic bomb (that’s a whole OTHER story), needled me if I was too critical of a TV show she liked, repeatedly got frustrated with me if I couldn’t answer her questions in under a few minutes, “teased” me (her term for a particular kind of mean joke she got from her dad, a snobbish movie critic who had nothing nice to say about my writing because OF COURSE), literally said at her bridal shower that she was selfish and cunning, treated my coming out nonbinary like she was the one affected when I really needed her help, and had meltdowns until she got the cat I got as a therapy cat who she let lick her nipple which is animal abuse.
 Oh and she lied to me about her doubts about the wedding because her parents had a deposit so our entire foundation was built on quicksand.
 After I gave up on trying to fight for us after ELEVEN YEARS together, five of them married, I stayed legally married to her for another year and a half while she admitted she fucked at least one other woman, so she could have health insurance.

 Baha’is blather on and on about the “fortress of marriage,” and that’s what she did- fired on anyone outside and kept me in.
 Meanwhile, I tried to care for our marriage like a living thing, and I had to be the one to put it down because she was just coasting off my belief in marriage, but it was mortally wounded by her insecurities and inability to handle conflict appropriately, either by getting angry or by shrinking away.
 From these characteristics one may correctly diagnose the problem with a Baha’i upbringing, but a complex web of factors like neurodivergence, lack of parental restraint and phone addiction (though who among us 😅) also played a role.